OpenXiangShan/tutorial/docs/index.md

 We have established a comprehensive workflow to simulate XiangShan processor and do prototype on FPGA.
 In this part, we will perform a practical demonstration, including argument details and key points to pay attention to.
 We will present some typical cases for XiangShan development.
 For example, how to add an instruction, how to add a peripheral device and how to re-configure cache structure.
 Based on XiangShan and Minjie platform, many architectural works can be reproduced and accelerate the interactions between academia and industry.

 This tutorial's primary hands-on encompasses [Function Verification](FunctionVerification.md).
-If you want to knwo more about performance exploration, see also: [Performance Verification](performance.md).
+If you want to know more about performance exploration, see also: [Performance Verification](performance.md).